New Employee Orientation

 Welcome to the SBC team!

 The below steps must be completed for new employee orientation.
 If you need any assistance please contact SBC administration.
 It is recommended that you complete the steps in the order presented due to the process design.
 We are elated to have you as a member of our forensic team!

 Please complete the online direct deposit form.
+Complete the Federal and Ohio payroll withholding forms.
 All funds for employees are issued via direct deposit only.
 Note - you will need a voided check or direct deposit form from your financial institution

 Please complete the online demographic form and submit to SBC administration.
 You may update this form at any time if there are changes to your information on this page or on the Human Resources Page.